How To Calculate Number Of Electrons

 Double-Check Atomic Numbers

-For example, if you're working with iron (Fe), make sure you know that its atomic number is 26.
+Here's one way to look at it: if you're working with iron (Fe), make sure you know that its atomic number is 26.
 Using the wrong atomic number will result in an incorrect calculation.

 Pay Attention to Charges